Book a treatment

 What cosmetic regulatory authorities say about skincare product absorption

-Well, cosmetic regulatory authorities also have a different opinion to said “experts”.
+Well, cosmetic regulatory authorities also have a different opinion to beauty “experts”.

 In fact, cosmetic regulatory authorities around the world impose VERY strict limits on how much of each chemical, natural or man-made, can be contained in each product.